kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 ## Node.js and NPM

-It starts with a review of the basic knowledge needed for web development.
+The course starts with a review of the basic knowledge needed for web development.
-It provides a brief overview of Node.js, its usage, strengths and ecosystem with NPM.
-It is also a quick getting started to get a script up and running introducing the concepts of modules and packages.
+We'll do a brief overview of Node.js, its usage, strengths and ecosystem with NPM and then a quick getting started to get a script up and running introducing the concepts of modules and packages.
-It will finally initiate the use of git and github.
+We will finally initiate the use of git and github.

 ## Packages best practices

-It shows how to respect Node.js convention to package modules with executable programs, dependencies and unit tests and will introduce the use of external libraries.
+We'll see how to respect Node.js convention to package modules with executable programs, dependencies and unit tests and then introduce the use of external libraries.

 ## Transpilers everywhere